-The multifocal nature of the ASIMA project has made it relevant, because both biodiversity and land degradation present major challenges to the country.
-The WB country team noticed weaknesses in the Government's approach to environmental management and that the Value Chains did not deal with waste management aspects of businesses promoted.
-When the Bank pointed this out to Government, it became very interested.
-Since Morocco is hosting COP 22, the environment has now got high priority.
-The ASIMA intention to act as a pilot for new approaches has enabled it to focus on different challenges to agriculture and the environment in the country.
-It has therefore attracted good national ownership and Government has already requested the World Bank to consider potential GEF follow-up projects.
+The multifocal nature of the ASIMA Project has made it relevant, because both biodiversity and land degradation present major challenges to the country.
+The World Bank country team noticed weaknesses in the government's approach to environmental management and that the value chains did not deal with the waste management aspects of the businesses that were promoted.
+When the Bank pointed this out to the government, it became very interested.
+Since Morocco is hosting the Conference of the Parties 22, environment has now received high priority.
+The ASIMA's intention to act as a pilot for new approaches has enabled it to focus on different challenges to agriculture and the environment in the country.
+It has therefore attracted good national ownership and the government has already requested the World Bank to consider potential GEF follow-up projects.
 The relevance of the project is very loosely related to the overall program, since this basically provides a very broad framework, into which almost any environmental activities could be fitted.

-Since the national projects use STAR funds, they must be a national priority.
+Since the national projects use System for Transparent Allocation of Resources (STAR) funds, they must be a national priority.
 On the other hand, the regional project is only \$1 million.
 It was intended to be \$12 million, but kept getting cut.
 There is not enough money to do anything substantial with the regional project.
 Although the country sees that there could be advantages from a regional program, they still work based on national priorities.
 Regional activities must use other funds, in which case the country gets the advantages of a project, plus some program synergies.
 However, since the regional program has no separate funds, it is not likely to have a major role in national commitment.

 There were problems when the national projects in Algeria and Egypt were dropped.
-The program had to adapt and added in two projects in Tunisia - Eco Tourism and an Oasis Project.
+The program had to adapt and added in two projects in Tunisia-Ecotourism and an Oasis project.
 Morocco and Jordan stayed in.
 GEF insisted that there should be five projects in the program.

-Regarding the experience and lesson learning activities organized under the regional project, it is the national implementing agencies that are responsible for contacting and inviting key national stakeholders relevant to the workshop themes, such as M&E or desertification.
+Regarding the experience and lesson-learning activities organized under the regional project, it is the national implementing agencies that are responsible for contacting and inviting key national stakeholders relevant to the workshop themes, such as M&E or desertification.
 This is not working well.
 For Egypt and Jordan, the same person has come to all the meetings, even when they are not involved with the topic.
-Further, the participants do not share the knowledge gained with key people in their countries.
+Furthermore, the participants do not share the knowledge gained with key people in their countries.

-The OSS, which implements the regional project, invites the Executing Agencies in participating countries to propose the workshop topic for each coming year, but it gets few responses.
+The Observatoire du Sahara et du Sahel (OSS), which implements the regional project, invites the executing agencies in participating countries to propose the workshop topic for each coming year, but it gets few responses.
 The topics are not always well chosen.
 For example, this year's workshop on remote sensing seems unnecessary, because few countries will need a high level of expertise in this area.
-The World Bank TTL would prefer if the project held workshops on themes that are directly relevant to the program; such as the specific desertification challenges facing participating countries and on exploring a range of concrete suggestions, which could address the main challenges.
+The World Bank task team leader (TTL) would prefer if the project held workshops on themes that are directly relevant to the program; such as the specific desertification challenges facing participating countries and on exploring a range of concrete suggestions, which could address the main challenges.